martinfrances107/rust_d3_geo/README.md

 Here is a list of the currently supported projections.
 * AziumuthalEqualArea
+* AzimuthalEquiDistant
 * Equirectangular
 * Gnomic
 * Mercator
 * Orthographic
 * Stereographic

 A complete list of all ported projections can be found in invert-test.rs.
-Out of the 15 distinct projections listed only 6 have been ported so far.
+Out of the 15 distinct projections listed only 7 have been ported so far.

 ## Other To-do's